 Reed explains: “This means identifying areas to update and optimize existing content as much as it means planning new content.
-To that extent, my team looks at a variety of tools—including STAT, Google Data Studio, and Google Analytics—to identify losses in blog traffic, gaps in our existing content strategy, and new keyword opportunities.”
+To that extent, my team looks at a variety of marketing reporting software—including STAT, Google Data Studio, and Google Analytics—to identify losses in blog traffic, gaps in our existing content strategy, and new keyword opportunities.”

-“By sharing these findings with our team of analysts, and optimizing around these opportunities, we’re able to create content that’s both insightful and set up for success.”
+“By sharing these findings from our content marketing dashboards with our team of analysts, and optimizing around these opportunities, we’re able to create content that’s both insightful and set up for success.”

 Another important: “assign someone as the owner of the calendar.
 Otherwise, it tends to be forgotten,” according to Andrea Cruz of KoMarketing.